deionizedoatmeal/archdots/README.md

 These are my dotfiles and scripts for my personal system.
 My process for a fresh install is:
 1) boot from a live .iso
 2) clone the repository: `git clone https://github.com/deionizedoatmeal/dots.git`
-3) run the script `./dots/install-scripts/arch-install.sh`
-4) follow the instructions, then manually check everything after it finishes
+3) run the script `./dots/install-scripts/arch-install.sh`, then manually check everything once it finishes
-5) `exit` and `reboot` system
+5) `exit` and `reboot` the system
-6) enter the disk encryption password, the log into tty
+6) enter the disk encryption password, then log into tty
 7) run `./software-install.sh`, `./i3gaps-install` and `./placement.sh`
 8) securely import my ssh and gpg keys and run `./pass-setup.sh`
 9) reboot and log into i3 via ly